shubhrasachdev/Optimizing-a-Pipeline-in-Azure/README.md

 **What are the benefits of the chosen parameter sampler?**

 Random Sampler promotes and supports early termination policies over a range, and allows picking a random value from a given range.
-This allows for tuning a hyperparameter more efficiently, as the sampler does not go through ever single value in the range.
+This allows for tuning a hyperparameter more efficiently, as the sampler does not go through every single value in the range.
 Hence, it is possible to train an optimal model in a shorter period of time.

 **What are the benefits of the early stopping policy chosen?**